 Interoperability partnership enables Bedford to support Clinicians during Covid-19

-After the most extraordinary six months in the history of the NHS, individuals across the board are coming together to share experiences and learn valuable lessons.
+After the most extraordinary two years in the history of the NHS, individuals across the board are coming together to share experiences and learn valuable lessons.
 From front line clinicians to the IT teams tasked with supporting new service delivery models, many of the amazing changes delivered under huge pressure have rapidly become business as usual.

 Created in April 2020 from the merger of Bedford Hospital NHS Trust and the Luton and Dunstable University Hospital NHS Foundation Trust, Bedfordshire Foundation NHS Trust has a strong history of digital transformation, enabled by the Global Digital Exemplar (GDE) programme.